-UK consensus fraying over Christmas easing of restrictions
+It’s not a target: UK rows back on Christmas easing advice

-Johnson told lawmakers there was agreement at the meeting that “we should proceed in principle with the existing regulations because we don’t want to criminalize people’s long-made plans.”

-Though the law won’t necessarily change, the guidance could be different across the four nations.
-The Welsh first minister, Mark Drakeford, has already said his government’s recommendation is that only two households should gather.

 Concerns over the planned easing have ratcheted higher in recent days.
-With new infections rising in many places, many fear that the relaxation will only escalate infections and deaths and put too much pressure on the already-stressed National Health Service.
+With new infections rising in many places, many fear that the relaxation will only lead to more deaths.
+On Wednesday, the U.K. recorded another 612 COVID-related fatalities, taking the total to 65,520 — Europe’s second-highest behind Italy.

-Johnson said it’s important that people make proper assessments of what’s right for them and their nearest and dearest.

-“We do think it’s absolutely vital that people should, at this very, very tricky time, exercise a high degree of personal responsibility, especially when they come into contact with elderly people, and avoid contact with elderly people wherever possible,” he said.

-The looming temporary easing comes days after many parts of the country have seen restrictions tightened.
+The confusion surrounding the scheduled easing has been exacerbated by the fact that many parts of the country have seen restrictions tightened this week.
 On Wednesday, London and nearby areas entered the highest level of local restrictions in England — Tier 3 — in which pubs and restaurants had to close again apart from takeout, and more curbs were placed on different households meeting up.
-Other areas in England, including the cities of Manchester and Birmingham, are finding out later Wednesday whether they will be moved down to Tier 2 restrictions.

-Communities Secretary Robert Jenrick said the rollout of the coronavirus vaccine developed by America’s Pfizer and the German company BioNTech had changed the narrative since the Christmas bubble decision was made last month.
-The U.K. on Dec.
-8 became the first country in the world to use the vaccine, which has an efficacy rate of around 95%.
+Johnson also said the elderly and the most vulnerable should be vaccinated by the early part of 2021.
+The U.K. is rolling out the vaccine developed by America’s Pfizer and the German company BioNTech after becoming on Dec.
+8 the first country in the world to authorize it.

-“It’s given hope that early in the new year, if not before, those people can be vaccinated.
-So why not wait a few weeks or months to get family together when you can do so safely in 2021?” he told BBC radio.

 Britain’s new vaccines minister, Nadhim Zahawi, said Wednesday that 137,897 people had received a shot since inoculations began.
 They must all return in three weeks for a follow-up shot.